nescitus/publius/README.md

 Things to add if you want to contribute
 1. bench command
-2. static exchange evaluator
-3. a function to check whether a move is pseudolegal
+2. a function to check whether a move is pseudolegal
-4. with (2) and (3) in place staged move generator
+4. with (2) in place staged move generator
 5. comments
-6. more sensible piece/square tables
-7. doubled and backward pawns
+7. backward pawns